CrossRef/event-data-user-guide/docs/introduction.md

 | occurred at   | 2017-01-01 | "... on the 1st of January 2017 ..." |
 | timestamp     | 2017-02-02 | "... and we first knew about it on the 2nd of January 2017." |

-Events from every Data Source take many forms, but they have a common set of attributes:
+Events vary from Source to Source, but they have a common set of fields:

  - the **subject** of the event, e.g. Wikipedia article on Fish
  - the **type of the relation**, e.g. "cites"